Support

 8.2 Who will cover the internship expenses?

-InnoNext will reimburse you with a flat monthly rate (EUR 4,300 for PhD students and EUR 5,300 for postdocs) for up to 3 months.
+InnoNext will reimburse you with a flat monthly rate (4,300 Euros gross for PhD students and 5,300 Euros gross for postdocs) for up to 3 months.
 Longer internships won’t receive additional reimbursements.
 During the internship, the contract with your original organization will be suspended and the original salary will stop for the internship duration.
-You will be fully paid by InnoNext and your internship will be covered by a new contract.
-These terms will be included in the financial agreement.
+You will be fully paid by InnoNext and your internship will be covered by a new agreement.
+These terms will be included in the InnoNext financial agreement.
+See the dedicated FAQ section: 11.

 8.3 How to sign the financial agreement?